 1. Baking soda and coconut oil

-- Mix all of the ingredients together in a bowl until a homogeneous paste forms.
+- Mix all of the ingredients together in a bowl until you get a uniform paste.

-- Put some of the product on your toothbrush and brush your teeth.
+- Put a portion of the product on your toothbrush and brush your teeth.
 Use it as you would normally use toothpaste.

 2. Brewer’s yeast

-- Combine all of the ingredients in a bowl until a creamy paste forms.
+- Mix all of the ingredients in a bowl until you have a creamy paste.